AlexVCaron/nf-bids/CONTRIBUTING.md

 ## 🙏 Recognition

-Contributors will be:
-- Listed in the CONTRIBUTORS file
-- Mentioned in release notes
-- Credited in the documentation

-Thank you for contributing to nf-bids! 🎉
+Thank you for contributing to nf-bids!
+We'll try to acknowlegde you every time we can 🎉

 ---